 It can be difficult to choose a new monitor, as they vary greatly in size, shape, and performance.
 There are different types of monitors depending on how you plan on using it, and there is no catch-all monitor that is perfect for everyone, but some monitors are more versatile than others.
 From ultrawide office monitors to high-performance gaming monitors, there is something for everyone on this list.

-We've reviewed 53 monitors so far, and below you'll find our picks for the best ones available for purchase in the fall of 2018.
+We've reviewed 60 monitors so far, and below you'll find our picks for the best ones available for purchase in 2019.
 You can also check our recommendations for the best gaming monitors and the best 4k monitors.

 The LG 27UK650 is the best monitor that we have reviewed so far.
 It is a very good 27" monitor that is great for pretty much any usage.
 It has an excellent 4k resolution, great for multitasking or for a more immersive gaming experience, and it has wide viewing angles, so you get an accurate image even when you're not sitting directly in front of it.